 Current legal regulation for students to be eligible for admission to an accredited foreign school in Seoul state that the applicant must fall under one of the following criteria:

 1) The child of a parent who does not possess the nationality of the Republic of Korea.
+Parents are required to fully disclose their citizenship status and produce valid passports and alien registration cards and such other documents.

 2) A Korean national (including a person with dual citizenship) who has resided in foreign countries for a minimum of three years.